Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Co-operative Bank vs Starling

-Starling is permanently free with zero domestic transfer fees and FSCS protection.
+Choose Starling if digital banking meets your needs: permanently free, zero domestic transfer fees, and FSCS protection.
 No ethical policy.
 Stronger digital experience than Co-op.
 We compared both from their respective websites in April 2026.

 Choose Co-op if you need the ethical policy, branch access, or third-sector support.
 Choose Starling if digital banking meets your needs and you want zero cost.